+- Classroom including chairs, projector

+- Internet

+- Breakout areas

+- Online library (Additional books and resources related to the course)

-- Assessment pack (student) - PowerPoint presentation - Student handbook - Class activities book - Self-study guide - Staff available to students to address their learning needs - All students will be provided with training resources and assessment materials for all units of competency and additional training documents as required. - Administrative Support Required - Case studies (Real workplace-based scenarios) - Role playing activities for interaction with others as a part of assessments. - Templates and additional resources to complete the assessment tasks. - Access to a number of free Student tutorials, tools and videos
+- Assessment pack (student)

+- PowerPoint presentation

+- Student handbook

+- Class activities book

+- Self-study guide

+- Staff available to students to address their learning needs

+- All students will be provided with training resources and assessment materials for all units of competency and additional training documents as required.

+- Administrative Support Required

+- Case studies (Real workplace-based scenarios)

+- Role playing activities for interaction with others as a part of assessments.

+- Templates and additional resources to complete the assessment tasks.

+- Access to a number of free Student tutorials, tools and videos